The History of Roadrunner—Introduction

 Freedom fighters?
 Crusaders with a pen?
 My, those were different days!
 Of course, this was before the Internet and blogging.
 These days, anyone and everyone can be a rock critic.
 And the Internet has not just transformed music journalism and criticism.
 Digital disruption has stretched the music industry as a whole almost beyond recognition.

-So, for those who were there and would like to remember—and for those who weren’t who would like to find out what it was all about—here is every issue of Roadrunner magazine and the story of the people who made it happen.
+So, for those who were there and would like to remember—and for those who weren’t who would like to find out what it was all about—here is every issue of Roadrunner magazine.

 12 May 2017